pretix/pretix-docs/docs/topics/customer-accounts.md

 Checking that box makes another box appear that is checked by default: "Allow customers to log in with email address and password".
 Keep this box checked if you want customers to log in to your pretix ticket shop directly.
-Uncheck it if you want them to log in via an external single sign-on service only.
+Uncheck it if you want them to log in exclusively via an external single sign-on service.

 By default, customers will be able to view and edit orders placed with the same customer account.
 If you check the box next to "Match orders based on email address", they will also be able to view and edit any orders that have been placed with the same email address without logging in.